usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

    * Invite SMEs or guest reviewers to provide light feedback or discussion points

-### 14. Discussion:  Deciding The Best Way To Use (Or Not Use) Cloud To Support Your Mission {#discussion:-deciding-the-best-way-to-use-(or-not-use)-cloud-to-support-your-mission}
+### 14. Discussion:  Deciding The Best Way To Use (Or Not Use) Cloud To Support Your Mission

 Total time allocation: 5–10 min